-The Conservatoire is a registered Higher Education Provider with the Office for Students (OfS).
+NCCA is a registered Higher Education Provider with the Office for Students (OfS).
 Higher education providers that are registered with the OfS and have students who are eligible for electoral registration are required to comply with requests from Electoral Registration Officers (EROS), under regulation 23 of the Representation of the People (England and Wales) Regulations 2001, for information about students which the ERO requires for the purposes of maintaining the electoral register1.
-This requirement is one of the conditions of registration with the OfS that the Conservatoire and its Schools must meet.
+This requirement is one of the conditions of registration with the OfS that NCCA must meet.

-This means that where an ERO contacts a School of the Conservatoire, they may require the School to provide information to them about any student registered on a course of higher education.
+This means that where an ERO contacts NCCA, they may require the School to provide information to them about any student registered on a course of higher education.
 Information requested will be information that is required by the ERO in order to maintain registers of students who are eligible to vote in parliamentary and local government electors.
-The Office for Students also expects that all of the Conservatoire Schools will cooperate and work effectively in partnership with EROs in this way.
+The Office for Students also expects that all of the School will cooperate and work effectively in partnership with EROs in this way.